Volorf/Sparkliner/README.md

 The data is in file called example.json (in the plugin folder).

 ``` "dataArray" ```
-It's that what we will make a sparkline.
-Data is int's array.
+It's that of what we will make a sparkline.
+Data is an array.
 Only numbers.

 ``` "strokeColor" ```
 Color of sparkline.
 You need to write HEX color here.
 Don't forget about "quotes".